jayxcao/assignmentOne/README.md

 > **Why are these technologies appropriate for your solution?**

 <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  The fundamental building blocks are to spread the secure blocks across the globe.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  The fundamental building blocks of a blockchain are to spread the secure blocks across the globe and APIs to help read/write to each block.

 <br>

 ***